lemonnish/personal-website-travel/_posts/2014-06-30-initial-shanghai-sightseeing.md

 We only spent a small amount of time in this area, although I returned some weeks later to see Tianzifang.
 After walking around and attempting to see some of the old European architecture through the trees, we found Xujiahui Park and relaxed there for a bit.
 Some young boys were disrupting the peace by shooting water at the black swans and carp.

 <div class='img-gallery'>
-{% include photo.html url="french-concession.jpg" alt="boys playing in the French Concession" size="small" %}
+{% include photo.html url="french-concession.jpg" alt="boys playing in the French Concession" size="xlarge" %}
 </div>